evanca/quick-portfolio/data.md

 ## Ranked Score - Top 5 Cities 'Innovation Hub' Indicators

-<p>_Aggregating the patent data by its city helps paint a picture of each city for each year through an innovative lens._
+<p><i>Aggregating the patent data by its city helps paint a picture of each city for each year through an innovative lens.</i>

 <br>
  After aggregation, each city contains fields on the number of assignee patents, inventor patents, the ratio of inventor to assignee patents, citations for assignee and inventor patents, the ratio of citations to patents, proportion of patents being classified into the 8 high-level WIPO classifications, the type of assignee organization (including US/Foreign corporations, governments and individuals), and the patent type (utility, reissue, design, defensive).
 Below are the top 5 cities for each score, which has been standardized to account for the various different skewed features with one standard function.</p>